-For several years, there has been a trend in Europe to close remaining loopholes in national tax law to prevent aggressive tax planning, tax avoidance and tax evasion: from the flagship project of the Organisation for Economic Co-operation and Development (OECD) – BEPS – to the work carried out by the Commission in the area of anti-avoidance package and domestic regulations of particular countries.
+For several years, there has been a trend in Europe to close remaining loopholes in national tax law to prevent aggressive tax planning, tax avoidance and tax evasion, from the flagship project of the Organisation for Economic Co-operation and Development (OECD) – BEPS, to the work carried out by the Commission in the area of anti-avoidance packages and domestic regulations of particular countries.

-The Ministry of Finance has not conducted an analysis concerning the estimation of the scale of BEPS from the results of the Supreme Chamber of Control's report.11
+The Ministry of Finance has not conducted an analysis concerning the estimation of the scale of BEPS from the results of the Supreme Chamber of Control's report.13

 During the period from 2012 to 2015, Poland concluded seven new double tax treaties, eight protocols amending double tax conventions and 15 agreements on the exchange of information on tax matters.
-According to the Polish Ministry of Finance, the main objectives of the above-mentioned are to limit the use of double tax treaties; to reduce opportunities for aggressive tax planning; to strengthen control mechanisms through an effective exchange of tax information; and to extend the list of types of income generated in a state where it will be covered by a credit method and it will be taxable in that state.
-The Polish Ministry of Finance stated that it recommends implementing selected solutions of the BEPS Action Plan.
-The Polish Ministry of Finance will propose new BEPS provisions concerning the principal purpose test; permanent establishment with the anti-avoidance rule; the tie-breaker rule; and hybrid entities to its treaty partners.
+According to the Ministry of Finance, the main objectives of the above-mentioned treaties are to limit the use of double tax treaties; to reduce opportunities for aggressive tax planning; to strengthen control mechanisms through an effective exchange of tax information; and to extend the list of types of income generated in a state where it will be covered by a credit method and will be taxable in that state.
+The Ministry of Finance has stated that it recommends implementing selected solutions of the BEPS Action Plan.
+The Ministry of Finance will propose new BEPS provisions concerning the principal purpose test, and the permanent establishment of the anti-avoidance rule, the tie-breaker rule and hybrid entities to its treaty partners.
 Because of the wide scope of work undertaken in the BEPS project, the analysis evaluating proposed measures that should be introduced into the Polish tax system or in double tax treaties concluded by Poland are still in hand.

 BEPS Action 12 (i.e., mandatory disclosure regimes) cannot be forgotten either.
-From 2019, Poland introduced the obligation to report tax schemes, which is the result of the implementation of BEPS Action 12 in Polish tax law, and Council Directive (EU) 2018/822 regarding the mandatory disclosure rules (MDR) for cross-border transactions.
-Polish MDR are applicable to those who develop tax planning schemes, make them available to or support enterprises in their implementation (e.g., tax advisers, attorneys-at-law, employees of financial institutions).
+Since 2019, Poland has introduced the obligation to report tax schemes, which is the result of the implementation of BEPS Action 12 into Polish tax law, and Council Directive (EU) 2018/822 regarding the MDR for cross-border transactions.
+Polish MDR are applicable to those who develop tax-planning schemes, or make them available to or support enterprises in their implementation (e.g., tax advisers, attorneys-at-law, employees of financial institutions).
 MDR apply to both cross-border and domestic transactions.
-The main reason for introducing MDR is to discourage taxpayers and their advisers from using tax planning schemes.
+The main reason for introducing MDR is to discourage taxpayers and their advisers from using tax-planning schemes.

-Information on a tax scheme is to be reported to the Head of the National Revenue Administration using electronic means of communication (i.e., through a computerised system – MDR systems).
+Information on a tax scheme must be reported to the head of the National Revenue Administration using electronic means of communication (i.e., through a computerised system – MDR system).

 1 Sławomir Łuczak is a partner and Karolina Gotfryd is an associate at Sołtysiński Kawecki & Szlęzak.

-5 W Borysiak, Polish law of succession – general information, provided on the website: http://polishprivatelaw.pl/polish-law-of-succession-general-information/.
+6 W Borysiak, Polish law of succession – general information: http://polishprivatelaw.pl/polish-law-of-succession-general-information/.

-7 GAAR was originally introduced in the 2003 Tax Ordinance Act and this provision continued to be applied until May 2004 when the Polish Constitutional Court held that the GAAR provision was unlawful because it did not meet the constitutional requirements of appropriate legislation and repealed this rule.
-Since then, the Polish tax law system did not have a general anti-avoidance rule until 2017; however, some attempts in the past were made to introduce this clause with regard to closing remaining loopholes in Polish tax law.
+9 The GAAR was originally introduced in the 2003 Tax Ordinance Act, and this provision continued to be applied until May 2004 when the Polish Constitutional Court held that the GAAR provision was unlawful because it did not meet the constitutional requirements of appropriate legislation and repealed this rule.
+Since then, the Polish tax law system did not have a GAAR until 2017; however, some attempts in the past were made to introduce this clause with regard to closing remaining loopholes in Polish tax law.

-11 Information provided in the Report of the Supreme Chamber of Control: 'Wystąpienie pokontrolne, Nadzór organów podatkowych i organów kontroli skarbowej nad prawidłowością rozliczeń z budżetem państwa podmiotów z udziałem kapitału zagranicznego' [Post-audit summary, supervision of the tax authorities and fiscal control authorities over the correctness of the settlements with the budget state of the entities with foreign capital participation], Warszawa 2015, p.
-10. See: www.warszawa.kskarbowa.gov.pl/documents/3864021/4464296/NIK+05092014.pdf.
+13 Information provided in the Report of the Supreme Chamber of Control: 'Wystąpienie pokontrolne, Nadzór organów podatkowych i organów kontroli skarbowej nad prawidłowością rozliczeń z budżetem państwa podmiotów z udziałem kapitału zagranicznego' [Post-audit summary, supervision of the tax authorities and fiscal control authorities over the correctness of the settlements with the budget state of the entities with foreign capital participation], Warszawa 2015, p.
+10. See http://www.warszawa.kskarbowa.gov.pl/documents/3864021/4464296/NIK+05092014.pdf.

-12 A response to the request for access to the public information lodged by the author to the Polish Ministry of Finance on 8 February 2016 (PK2.824.16.2016).
+14 A response to a request for access to the public information lodged by the author with the Polish Ministry of Finance on 8 February 2016 (PK2.824.16.2016).